 The booth will also feature a new cast iron root sculpture by Ai Weiwei, Palace (2019).
 This series of works was the focus of a recent exhibition at Lisson Gallery in London, Ai Weiwei: Roots (2 October – 3 November 2019).
 A new 80-inch square painting by Stanley Whitney as well as a new black and yellow canvas from Mary Corse are included.
 Also on view are works by Cory Arcangel, Allora & Calzadilla, James Casebere, Tony Cragg, Ryan Gander, Rodney Graham, Shirazeh Houshiary, Jason Martin, Tony Oursler, Joyce Pensato, Bernard Piffaretti, Laure Prouvost, Pedro Reyes and Leon Polk Smith, among others.

-At Meridians, Laure Prouvost will present the immersive and interactive installation Uncle's Travel Agency Franchise, Deep Travel Ink, NYC (2016-2018).
+At Meridians, Laure Prouvost will present the immersive and interactive installation Uncle's Travel Agency Franchise, Deep Travel Ink, NYC (2016-ongoing).
 This hypnagogic environment, replete with watercoolers, plants and posters and a waiting area, conflates both time and space, adding to the quasi-authenticity of the scene, which is a frequent trope in Prouvost's practice.
 Prouvost represented France at this year's Venice Biennial, presenting the acclaimed film and installation Deep See Blue Surrounding You.

 Art Basel Miami Beach is on view from 5 to 8 December 2019.